-2022-23 Opportunities for Parental Involvement
+2023-24 Opportunities for Parental Involvement

-In non -COVID impacted school years, Wilson Elementary School Parents are always welcomed onto Wilson's campus and considered an integral part of the school and student success.
+Wilson Elementary School's parents are always welcomed onto Wilson's campus and considered an integral part of the school's and students' success.
 Wilson's staff members actively encourage parent involvement.
-During the 2020-2021 school year, parents were invited onto campus for the following meetings and/or events: Back to School Night, Pan Dulce with Parents, Picnic with the Parents, Read Across America, Parent Involvement Committee, English Language Parent Partnership Meetings, Parent Teacher Association Meetings, School Site Council, Open House, Music, and Chorus Presentation, Student of the Month and PeaceBuilders Assemblies, End of Trimester Awards and Rewards (Dance and Movie days), PTA sponsored events and Bring Your Parent to School Academic Mornings.
+During the 2023-2024 school year, parents are invited onto campus for the following meetings and/or events: Back to School Night, Picnic with the Parents, Read Across America, Parent Involvement Committee, English Language Parent Partnership Meetings, Parent Teacher Association Meetings, School Site Council, Open House, Music, and Chorus Presentation, Student of the Month and PeaceBuilders Assemblies, End of Trimester Awards and Rewards (Dance and Movie days), PTA sponsored events and Bring Your Parent to School Academic Mornings.
 Parents are encouraged to visit Wilson's webpage and/or contact the school for more detailed information about their child's educational programs at (209) 574-8452 between the hours of 7:30 am-4:00 pm.
 Modesto City Elementary: K-8 Migrant Education /Title Part C supplemental instructional and support services are provided to the Modesto City Schools migrant students through a Memorandum of Understanding with the Merced County Office of Education/Migrant Education Region 3.
-These services are directly provided by Migrant Education Region 3 staff to preschool and elementary students.
+These services are directly provided to preschool and elementary students by Migrant Education Region 3 staff.
 Migrant Education supplemental instructional services are provided through a combination of site and home base models.
 Migrant students are identified and recruited by two Support Services Liaisons that are housed at Pearson Education Center.